The Story of Frank Zappa’s First Solo Album, ‘Lumpy Gravy’

 Frank Zappa is often regarded as one of the most brilliant, idiosyncratic musicians in rock music.
-But, looking back at his eclectic, monstrous body of work as a composer, guitarist, vocalist, and bandleader, Zappa really wasn’t a “rock” musician.
-That fact is cemented on ‘Lumpy Gravy,’ Zappa’s first official solo album, which was released 45 years ago today (May 13, 1968).
+But looking back at his eclectic, monstrous body of work as a composer, guitarist, vocalist and bandleader, Zappa really wasn’t a “rock” musician.
+That fact is cemented on Lumpy Gravy, Zappa’s first solo album, which was officially released in May 1968.

 It’s a sadly overlooked item in the Zappa oeuvre, probably because — even for Zappa’s standards — it’s so damn weird, branching from musique concrete to gorgeous jazz-fusion to proto-electronic hysteria to pitch-shifted rock grooves.
-Composed in a jaw-dropping eleven days (and featuring the warped talents of the “Abnuceals Emuukha Electric Symphony Orchestra”), the album was envisioned as one chunk of a four-album project called ‘No Commercial Potential’ (also including 1968’s ‘We’re Only in it for the Money,’ 1968′s ‘Cruising with Ruben & the Jets,’ and 1969’s ‘Uncle Meat’).
+Composed in a jaw-dropping eleven days (and featuring the warped talents of the “Abnuceals Emuukha Electric Symphony Orchestra”), the album was envisioned as one chunk of a four-album project called No Commercial Potential (also including 1968’s We’re Only in It for the Money, 1968’s Cruising With Ruben & the Jets and 1969’s Uncle Meat).

-Taken on its own, ‘Lumpy Gravy’ makes very little sense — either musically or lyrically — but that lack of logic and coherence is its most brilliant virtue.
-Building on the chaotic template he established on his first two albums with The Mothers of Invention (particularly their debut, 1967′s ‘Freak Out’), ‘Lumpy Gravy’ is an avant-garde masterpiece.
+Taken on its own, Lumpy Gravy makes little sense — musically or lyrically — but its lack of logic and coherence is its most brilliant virtue.
+Building on the chaotic template he established on his first two albums with the Mothers of Invention (especially their debut, 1966’s Freak Out), Lumpy Gravy turned out to be an avant-garde masterpiece.

 Recording the album was Zappa’s first real experience dealing with a proper orchestra — and some of the experiences weren’t pleasant.
-Zappa often faced strong skepticism from the players, who scoffed at his bizarre compositional methods.
+Zappa often faced strong skepticism from the players, who scoffed at his bizarre writing methods.

-“Most studio players get paid by the whole note, by the pound for chordal backgrounds for singers.” said Zappa in a 1983 interview with ‘Mix.’
+“Most studio players get paid by the whole note, by the pound for chordal backgrounds for singers.” said Zappa in a 1983 interview with Mix.
 They don’t want to sweat.
-I mean, the hardest thing in ‘Lumpy Gravy’ was this one section where everybody had to play in 5/8.
+I mean, the hardest thing in Lumpy Gravy was this one section where everybody had to play in 5/8.
 In 1966 when that session took place, you never saw anybody hand you a piece of music in 5/8.
 It just wasn’t done.
 But with the proper amount of rehearsal, there are guys who can play the stuff.”

-‘Lumpy Gravy’ certainly had a sizable influence, both on rock and avant-garde: Captain Beefheart‘s ‘Trout Mask Replica,’ released one year later, takes a similarly chaotic approach.
-But equally telling is that Zappa himself regarded it as one of his ‘master-works.’
+Lumpy Gravy had a sizable influence on both rock and avant-garde artists over the years: Captain Beefheart‘s Trout Mask Replica, released only one year later, takes a similarly chaotic approach.
+But equally telling is that Zappa himself regarded it as one of his masterworks.

-“For him, every album was just part of the same composition and everything was all one big piece of music,” said wife Gail Zappa in a 2008 interview with ‘Vanity Fair.’
-But the three particular pieces that he considered his absolute masterwork were ‘Lumpy Gravy,’ ‘We’re Only in it for the Money,’ and ‘Civilization Phase 3.’”
+“For him, every album was just part of the same composition and everything was all one big piece of music,” said Zappa’s wife Gail in a 2008 interview with Vanity Fair.
+“But the three particular pieces that he considered his absolute masterwork were Lumpy Gravy, We’re Only in It for the Money and Civilization Phase 3.”